Q. Where is the festival?

 Q. Is camping included in the ticket price?

 A. There’s no camping at the festival site, but there are plenty of accommodation options, including camp sites, right in Halls Gap, just a short walk from the festival site.
 There’s more info about accommodation here.
-We have also partnered with the lush Halls Gap Gardens to offer you a great camping option that you can purchase when you buy your tickets.
+We have also partnered with Halls Gap Caravan Park to offer you a great camping option that you can purchase when you buy your tickets.
+This offer is ONLY available through our ticketing site.

 Q. What are your terms and conditions of ticket purchases?

 A. So you REALLY want to read the fine print?
-OK, you’ll find it on our Eventbrite page.
+OK, you’ll find it on our Terms and Conditions page.
 (Please note that the terms and conditions and all festival policies also apply to people under 18.)

 Food, shelter and stuff